- Start date:

 - Applying, fees and funding

 A bachelor degree with a 2:1 (hons) in any subject.
-A background in business or management is desirable, but applicants from other disciplines will be considered.
+A background in business or management is desirable, but applicants from other disciplines are welcomed.

 We accept a range of international equivalent qualifications.